SystemSpace/Compendium/compendium.rst

 Do they observe individual personalities of registrants that display names or numbers?
   I'm sure some do, but most are more interested in you as a whole.

+You say that the technology level tends to vary in LFE, right?
+Does that mean that there's pre-industrial worlds?
+  Mhm, there are.
+They can get pretty drifted away from the rest of LFE.

+Doesn't magic sort of dominate these worlds?
+Or does magic somehow grow parallel to technology?
+  Magic and tech aren't parallel, but that doesn't mean that all worlds without technology have magic.

 Magic
 -----